Planning-Inspectorate/data-model/docs/appeal-has.md

 ## didAppellantSubmitCompletePhotosAndPlans

-Indicates if the appellant submitted complete and accurate photographs and plans
+Did the appellant submit complete photos and plans?

 `didAppellantSubmitCompletePhotosAndPlans`